mlesniak/order-stock-services/README.md

   `status` field since it is not really necessary with appropriate HTTP status codes.

 ## Example
-complete exam,ple with docker compse and how to start and curl requests

 Prerequisites: Docker, Docker Compose, Gradle, a recent JDK and [httpie](https://httpie.io/) are installed.

+We show how to manually start the services and perform HTTP requests.
+Alternatively, below, you can find a script do create docker containers and use the corresponding global docker-compose file to start everything via docker-compose.

 Start the database
 ```bash